piyushverma2001/applyo-Assignment/README.md

 ```

 3. Set up environment variables:
-Create a `.env.local` file in the root directory:
+Create a `.env` file in the root directory:
 ```env
 NEXT_PUBLIC_OMDB_API_KEY=your_api_key_here
 ```

 **Note**: The application will work with a demo API key for testing, but for full functionality, you'll need to get your own API key from OMDb.
+The `.env` file is already in `.gitignore` for security.

 4. Run the development server:
 ```bash